-I use AWeber to send all of my email campaigns.
+I use AWeber to send all of my email The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 It’s made my life significantly easier, and I have this software to thank for many of my amazing results.

 The purpose of this blog post is to help you understand why this tool is so important, why I chose AWeber after considering other options, and what features I’ve found to be so powerful.